pidahbus/deep-image-orientation-angle-detection/README.md

 # Deep Image Orientation Angle Detection

-*Annoucement: Deep-OAD V2 is out with the following features:*
+*Annoucement: Deep-OAD V2 is out with the following features,*

 - *VIT Implementation with SOTA results*
 - *Seamless training and inference from terminal*